See the Series Introduction for Just Tao It, Part IHERE

 And both can destabilize systems when overused.

 I cannot help thinking about Illinois Governor J.B.
-Pritzker’s recent observation that we are no longer merely arguing over policy or political party, but over whether we will become a civilization rooted in empathy and kindness or one rooted in cruelty and rage.
+Pritzker’s observation that we are no longer merely arguing over policy or political party, but over whether we will become a civilization rooted in empathy and kindness or one rooted in cruelty and rage.

 That feels like a Hold On AND Let Go choice at civilizational scale.

+Simple to describe.
 Extraordinarily difficult to practice while exhausted, overstimulated, angry, frightened, tribalized, and continuously activated by systems profiting from emotional escalation.

 That is why this chapter feels far less abstract to me now than it once did.